jarnokoetsier/EXIS/README.md

 ![image](https://user-images.githubusercontent.com/79576459/120113246-e3ae8100-c179-11eb-9ca3-7271d1fbe638.png)

 # EXIS 1.0.0
-EXIS is an interactive R shiny application for isoform expression analysis of Affymetrix ST array data from the Gene Expression Omnibus (GEO).
+EXIS is an interactive R shiny application for isoform expression analysis of Affymetrix ST array data from publicly accessible databases, inlcuding the Gene Expression Omnibus (GEO) and ArrayExpress.
 The isoform-specific expresssion analysis can also be performed outside the R shiny environment using the EXIS workflow.
-This workflow is suitable for the analysis of both GEO and non-GEO microarray data.
 The current version only supports the analysis of the Human Exon 1.0 ST array and the Human Gene 1.0.
 ST array.

 ## Instructions